Alexa Collins Smolders In Neon Green Lingerie While Hanging Out In Her ‘New Favorite Place’

 “That’s the best kitchen outfit ever,” quipped a fourth admirer.

 Alexa has been showing off her incredible body in a number of hot looks lately.
-Another recent share from the model saw her getting cozy in bed in a leopard-print pull-over jacket.
+Another recent share saw her getting cozy in bed in a leopard-print pull-over jacket.
 That look proved popular as well, earning more than 9,000 likes from her fans.